 We begin with our theoretical decompositions in Section 2.
-We then turn to our data, measurement approach, and main findings in Section 3.
-In Section 4, we analyze additional implications of our findings for asset prices in recent decades and related literature.
-Section 5 discusses our results and concludes.
+We then turn to our data, measurement approach, and main findings in Section 3, and Section 4 provides a set of robustness results.
+In Section 5, we analyze additional implications of our findings for asset prices in recent decades and related literature.
+Section 6 discusses and concludes.
+Derivations and additional results can be found in the Appendix.